dd86k/dfile/README.md

 A list of files where additional information can be provided is available on the [Wiki](https://github.com/dd86k/dfile/wiki/Additional-Information).

 Currently, dfile is only supported on little-endian machines.
-The behavior is undefined on big-endian machines.
+The behavior has not been tested on big-endian machines.